skilldiego/Windows-Fix-Up/README.md

     *   Stops the Print Spooler service, clears out any stuck print jobs from the `C:\Windows\System32\spool\PRINTERS` directory, and then restarts the service.
 This can resolve issues where printers are offline or jobs won't print.

 8.  **Windows Update Reset**
-    *   Installs or updates the `PSWindowsUpdate` PowerShell module, which allows for advanced management of Windows Updates via the command line.
-It also ensures the required `NuGet` package provider is present.
+    *   Uses the `Reset-WUComponents` command from the `PSWindowsUpdate` module to stop Windows Update services, rename the `SoftwareDistribution` and `catroot2` folders, and re-register necessary DLLs.
+This resolves many common update failures.

 9.  **Microsoft Store Reset & Update**
     *   Clears the Microsoft Store cache (`wsreset.exe`) to resolve problems with apps not downloading or launching.